 Double bottom patterns are common patterns that can be found on any chart.
-Double bottoms are a bullish reversal pattern.
+Double bottoms are a strong bullish reversal pattern.
 It gets it's name because of the shape it forms.
+Also, sometimes double bottoms are referred to as W patterns.
 Watch our video below to learn more about double bottoms.

 Double bottom patterns are common patterns that can be found on any chart.
 Double bottoms are a bullish reversal pattern.
 It gets it’s name because of the shape it forms.

-The double bottom is shaped like a W. It has a 2 troughs and a peak.
+Also, the double bottom is shaped like a W. If you look closely, you’ll notice it has a 2 troughs and a peak.
 The stock market shows the fight between buyers and sellers.
 The buyers and sellers are known as bulls and bears.

 Japanese candlesticks patterns are made up of the reactions of these two kinds of players.
 Not only do these patterns form by candlesticks but each candlestick tells you a story.
 It’s important to know what candlesticks mean.